skyvers/skyve-dev-guide/README.md

   * [Appendix 4: Example Deployment Problems caused by problems in the .json file](chapters/appendix.md)
   * [Appendix 5: Installing Skyve in Production](chapters/appendix.md)

+## What is Skyve?

+Skyve is an open-source low-code platform that gives you access to all of the key capabilities needed to build sophisticated, robust and scalable cloud solutions.

+Skyve is platform/operating-system independent, works with all common database types, and is accessible through all common browsers and devices.

+By incorporating and integrating a range of other open-source technologies to handle persistence, rich UI, security, navigation, reporting, jobs, content, spatial, mobile integration; Skyve provides a platform with all the technology specific areas required to support the Skyve standard for enterprise applications.

+Skyve also provides sophisticated validation and a high-level API so that you can build powerful enterprise SaaS solutions today.

+At any time, branch out into "traditional" development without restriction, but will all the benefits of the API and integrated platform.

+Skyve supports spatial concepts natively with MySQL, SQL Server and H2 - Oracle and Postgres coming soon.
+Otherwise, pretty much anything supported by Hibernate should work (but we haven’t tested them all!).

+For more details on the framework and its capabilities, please check out the platform homepage - [www.skyve.org](https://skyve.org/).

+Skyve is created by [Biz Hub Australia](https://www.bizhub.com.au/) and we offer a range of support agreements if required.
+Or use it for free, no obligation.

 ## Note to Readers

 This reference guide assumes familiarity with Web technology and